Parallel-NetCDF/PnetCDF/benchmarks/README.md

      to evaluate the file I/O performance of WRF.
-   + The metadata (dimension size, number of variables, etc.) can be found in [WRF-IO/wrf_header.txt)(WRF-IO/wrf_header.txt), which is also used as an an input file to the benchmark.
+   + The metadata (dimension size, number of variables, etc.) can be found in [WRF-IO/wrf_header.txt)(WRF-IO/wrf_header.txt), which is also used as an input file to the benchmark.
-   + It's data partitioning pattern is a 2D block-block checkerboard pattern, along the longitude and latitude.
+   + It's data partitioning pattern is a 2D block-block checkerboard pattern, along the longitude and latitude, per variable.
    + Example of performance evaluation results (measured on June 19, 2026).
      * Machine: [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/)
        at NERSC.